kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise1.rst

 Understanding multi-echo GRE data
 ---------------------------------

-If using the Donders HPC, start your an interactive session with increased memory by typing in the command in a terminal
+If using the Donders HPC, start an interactive session with increased memory by typing in the command in a terminal (you will use this terminal both to visualize data using fsleyes and to run MATLAB/SEPIA)

 ``qsub -I -l 'walltime=20:00:00,mem=20gb'``